phaustin/quantecon-example/book/docs/writing_good_code.md

 True, the code more or less follows [PEP8](https://www.python.org/dev/peps/pep-0008/).

-At the same time, it\'s very poorly structured.
+At the same time, it's very poorly structured.

-Let\'s talk about why that\'s the case, and what we can do about it.
+Let's talk about why that's the case, and what we can do about it.

 ## Good Coding Practice

 There are usually many different ways to write a program that accomplishes a given task.

-For small programs, like the one above, the way you write code doesn\'t matter too much.
+For small programs, like the one above, the way you write code doesn't matter too much.

-But if you are ambitious and want to produce useful things, you\'ll write medium to large programs too.
+But if you are ambitious and want to produce useful things, you'll write medium to large programs too.

 In those settings, coding style matters **a great deal**.